JCalebBR/LectitioLexicanus/readme.md

    ```sh
    git clone https://github.com/JCalebBR/LectitioLexicanus.git
    ```
-2. Run `lexicanum.py` to obtain the latest version of the Lexicanum Dump.
+2. Run `cargo run --release` to obtain the latest version of the Lexicanum Dump.

-   **Note that this will take a while due to the large size of the Lexicanum website and how data is obtained.**
-    ```sh
-    python lexicanum.py
-    ```

-3. Run `filter.py` to filter results.
 This will create a file called `filtered-output.jsonl` which will be used to create the dictionary.
-    ```sh
-    python filter.py
-    ```

-4. Run `dict.py` to create the dictionary.
 This will create a file called `content.html` in the `dict` directory, which will be the contents of the dictionary.

+   **Note that this will take approximately 5 minutes**
     ```sh
-    python dict.py
+    cargo run --release
     ```

-5. Run `kindlegen.exe` to create the MOBI file.
+3. Run `kindlegen.exe` to create the MOBI file.
 This will create a file called `dict.mobi` in the `dict` directory, which will be the dictionary.
     ```sh
     kindlegen.exe dict/dict.opf -c2 -verbose -dont_append_source
     ```